 Meanwhile, Quebec has a growing surplus of low-cost water power available for export.
 In 2017, Quebec offered to supply Ontario with a large amount of power at a cost of just 5 cents per kWh.
 Compare that to the projected cost of power from rebuilt reactors at the Darlington nuclear station — 16.5 cents per kWh and possibly higher.

 If you think Ontario should make a money-saving deal with Quebec, sign our petition!

 - Quebec has surplus power available for export during at least 99% of the hours of the year

-- Quebec’s power surplus is steadily growing as it finishes a massive new hydro generating project on the Romaine River and finds less demand for its power in the United States, where investments in efficiency and competition from natural gas generation have cut into its market
+- Quebec’s power surplus is steadily growing as it finishes a massive new hydro generating project on the Romaine River, continues to develop its massive wind power potential, and finds less demand for its power in the United States, where investments in efficiency and competition from natural gas generation have cut into its market

 - Ontario can take full advantage of the power Quebec has available by improving transmission connections at a cost that would be paid back in one year from savings earned by cancelling the Darlington project